David Azofeifa

 To me, that is part of what turns a playlist into worship and a service into something unique and special.

-It is like planting seeds that the sermon later waters, making the transformation deeper.
+It is like planting seeds that the sermon later waters, making the transformation run deeper.
 That connection between worship and the Word is not just a nice touch.
 It is a way of guiding the congregation toward God’s truth with clarity and purpose.